The Five Man Army Review

 From The Spaghetti Western Database

-An MGM funded spaghetti western, the idea behind The Magnificent Seven is transported to another era, the Mexican revolution of 1914, and the whole thing is more or less presented as a post western, including some philosophies about aging men living on borrowed time.
-Our time is over and we know it, says one of the characters.
-French author Giré described the movie as Mission Impossible out West (*1).
-The Dirty Dozen, The Professionals and The Wild Bunch may all have been sources of inspiration, and on script level there are a few similarities to Castellari’s Kill them all and come back alone.
+An MGM funded spaghetti western, a mix of styles and influences.
+The idea behind The Magnificent Seven is transported to another era, the Mexican revolution of 1914, and the whole thing is more or less presented as a post western, including some philosophies about aging men living on borrowed time.
+One of the characters states: Our time is over and we know it.
+On script level there are a few similarities to Castellari’s Kill them all and come back alone, but obviously The Professionals and The Wild Bunch were sources of inspiration as well.
 At one moment, when a large canon was exposed, I even thought of The Guns of Navarone.

 The script leaves most clichés intact – Mexico is in revolutionary turmoil, there are lamenting señoras and there’s the inevitable execution of a revolutionary that is prevented by the heroes in the very last moment.
 But the movie also comes up with a few fresh ideas such as an elegant, unexpected finale and a protracted heist scene seasoned with touches of wry humour.
 It turns out that the Dutchman has completely different plans with the money than expected, and it looks like the four will have to shoot it out, first with their leader, then among themselves, but thanks to a final twist, all of a sudden the five become revolutionary heroes.